10 reasons to study via Distance Education at Macquarie University

 The responsibilities of COE include:

-Distance education students are encouraged to contact COE to discuss problems related to their studies, contact with lecturers or any difficulties which affect students with reduced access to the functions of the University.
+Distance education students are encouraged to contact COE to discuss problems related to their studies, difficulties in contacting lecturers or any issues which affect students with reduced access to the functions of the University.
 The best way to get answers to your questions or concerns is to go to www.ask.mq.edu.au

 On Campus Sessions

 Some external units have On Campus sessions as a compulsory requirement of the unit.
 The MQ online handbook will indicate if your On Campus session is compulsory.

 - If so, find the dates to your compulsory On Campus sessions at http://students.mq.edu.au/student_admin/timetables;